shellrow/nscan/README.md

 cargo install nscan
 ```

-Or you can use [binstall](https://github.com/cargo-bins/cargo-binstall) for install nerum from github release.
+Or you can use [binstall](https://github.com/cargo-bins/cargo-binstall) for install nscan from github release.
 ```
-cargo binstall nerum
+cargo binstall nscan
 ```

 ## Basic Usage